-Somali Canadian Women and Children Association 13415C Fort Rd NW, Edmonton, AB T5A 1C6 SCWCA gives support to women and children in need.
+Alberta Immigrant Women & Children Centre (AIWCC) 13415C Fort Rd NW, Edmonton, AB T5A 1C6 AIWCC gives support to women and children in need.
 They have programs that are especially for females, such as services for children, family and community well-being.
-SCWCA understands that women live and work within connected social systems, so join with many community partners.
-For more information or to register: Phone: (780) 756-1175 The Women & Family Empowerment (WFEP) program teaches newcomer women new skills.
+SCWCA understands that women live and work within connected social For more information or to register: systems.
+Phone: (780) 756-1175 Email: fowzia.i@aiwcc.ca The Women & Family Empowerment (WFEP) program teaches newcomer women new skills.
 You can also practice conversational English and make new friends.
 WFEP is a safe, welcoming place.
 Women can get information and resources, cross cultural support, support with mental health and learn leadership skills.
-Email: info@somalicanadianwom- en.ca Website: somalicanadianwomen.ca The youth programs at SCWCA help youth develop social and academic skills.
-There are services, such as homework club, leadership and mentoring, field trips and workshops.
+Website: somalicanadianwomen.ca The Women Inclusivity Program is made to give women the resources and support to help build leadership skills, resilience, and healthy relationships.
+There are also trainings and workshops designed to empower women, such as Women's Health and Wellbeing and Violence against Women.